jnarehoo/class-exercises-fall2024/lab09/answers.md

 ## SQL Questions
 1. SELECT - Retrieving Data.
 Write a query to list the titles and release years of all movies in the film table.

+SELECT
+   title, release_year
+FROM
+   film;

 2. WHERE - Filtering Data.
 Write a query to find all customers whose last name starts with the letter 'S'.

+SELECT
+  last_name
+FROM
+  customer
+WHERE
+  last_name LIKE 'S%';

 3. ORDER BY - Sorting Results.
 List all films titles and their durations, sorted by their rental duration in descending order.
 If two films have the same rental duration, sort them alphabetically by title.